How to Fix a Slow Metabolism

 Always choose the higher fiber option such as juice with the pulp in it.
 This will help to buffer the insulin and can go a long way in preventing insulin resistance on its own.
 Try eating high-fiber vegetables like celery.

 Fats are a very sustaining food that will keep energy levels sustained between meals.
 This means you can go for a longer amount of time between meals.
 It prevents the blood sugar spikes, and the insulin resistance that follows.
 This is how you can reverse diabetes.

 Cortisol is the stress hormone that triggers insulin release.
 Find ways to relax and minimize stress.

 Estrogen is the female sex hormone, which also stimulates the release of insulin.
 Try to avoid taking estrogen tablets, and do things that will promote a balance in your hormone levels.

 When you get enough sleep, your stress levels reduce, and can directly lower insulin levels.
 It also helps with the intermittent fasting during the night.
 If you sleep an extra hour each night, you have simultaneously added an extra hour between your next meals.

 Overall, there are a lot of things you can do to lower insulin resistance.
-First you should start with the intermittent fasting; 3 meals a day with no in-between snacks then go down to 2 meals per day.
+First, you should start with the intermittent fasting; 3 meals a day with no in-between snacks then go down to 2 meals per day.
 You will watch as your set point goes down.
-This is the way to fix a broken metabolism.
+This is the way to fix a slow metabolism.
 However, many people need guidance.
-There are many additional things that you need to know to tailor-make to your body and conditions – for this, check out my Exclusive Membership Site.
+There are many additional things that you need to know to tailor-make to your body and conditions .
+For this, check out my Exclusive Membership Site.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.